-- Annual Incentive Plan awards are aligned with our performance: For 2018, the Company's Adjusted EBITDA performance as calculated under the terms of our annual incentive plan was \$896 million, an increase of \$270 million relative to 2017 or 43% over 2017.
-The Company's performance was just below the "target" \$904 million Adjusted EBITDA objective set under the 2018 annual incentive plan and the named executive officers received an incentive compensation bonus payout for 2018 as further discussed in the CD&A. - Long-term incentives linked to shareholder value: The Company's long-term incentive awards consist of: stock options, restricted stock and performance share awards (as used herein, the terms "performance awards" and "performance share awards" shall have the same meaning), which rewards the named executive officers for absolute stock price appreciation and relative shareholder return performance.
+- Annual Incentive Plan awards are aligned with our performance: The Company's Annual Incentive Plan is designed to incentivize near term generation of EBITDA, a measure of profitability, and improvement in working capital efficiency.
+Both play a key role in the Company's generation of free cash flow.
+For 2019, the Company's operating cash flow grew by 37%, to \$714 million, as compared to the prior year.
+Although the Company's focus on improving its working capital efficiency contributed to stronger year over year performance and it significantly reduced its costs which contributed to higher EBITDA, it fell short of its working capital target, which resulted in reducing its Adjusted EBITDA down by \$54 million, to \$822 million.
+This fell short of the Company's target of \$943 million resulting in a below-target incentive bonus payout for 2019, as discussed further in the CD&A. - Long-term incentives linked to shareholder value: The Company's long-term incentive awards consist of: stock options, restricted stock and performance share awards (as used herein, the terms "performance awards" and "performance share awards" shall have the same meaning), which rewards the named executive officers for financial returns, absolute stock price appreciation, and relative shareholder return performance.
+Performance share awards are tied to the Company improving its absolute return on capital and outperforming other oilfield service stocks.